Allowed image types are jpeg,png,gif

 Great Crested Grebe and Eurasian Coot are easily see all year round.
 Ducks have become increasingly scarce over the years, but especially during migration and during winter all common duck species can be seen.
 Goosander is present sometimes during winter.

 Gulls often loaf in the area, especially in the afternoon.
-Mostly the common gull species are present, but there have been a few sightings of Caspian Gull in recent years, so it's always worth checking the small number of larger gulls present.
+Mostly the common gull species are present, but there have been regular sightings of Caspian Gull in recent years, so it's always worth checking the small number of larger gulls present.

 There is a considerable colony of Grey Heron, which is one of the largest in Belgium, but they are in an inaccessible part of the area.
 As long as there are no leaves on the trees yet, the colony can be seen from some distance and individual birds can always be seen.
 A pair of white stork started breeding in the area in 2013, and has done so every year since, albeit switching nesting place during the years.
 Since 2016 the pair breeds just west of de Gavers in an articifial nesting platform placed on a topped off poplar tree.
 It can be seen very well from the path along the river, as indicated on the map.
 The storks can be seen regularly all over the area.